Cute-Fame-Studio/3D-TurnBasedCombat/readme.md

 ## 3D Turn Based Battle System

-Animation state's will be used for basic animation cycling, But for stuff like skill's.
-I thought about using the database approach!
-(This may not need to be enforced, But commenting on this can help me redact the: AnimationID, Meaning all animations will have to find their own name, And identifer in the animation state itself.
-[Could be easier])
+Animation state's will be used for basic animation cycling when attacking, Additionally you'll need to add a keyframe in your own animations.